 Funding recreational hunting as a primary method of control is a waste of taxpayers’ money.
 There is also the risk that opening up public lands to hunting creates an incentive for maverick hunters to shift feral animals into new areas – as has occurred particularly with pigs and deer.

-The Invasive Species Council has been working with other environment groups to oppose the NSW Shooters Party legislation to expand hunting into national parks, allow private hunting reserves, and permit the release of exotic birds rated as a serious or extreme pest threat by Australian governments.
+The Invasive Species Council has been working with other environment groups to oppose legislation to expand hunting into NSW national parks, allow private hunting reserves, and permit the release of exotic birds rated as a serious or extreme pest threat by Australian governments as well as seeking to reduce the threat to animal control posed by hunting in Victoria and Tasmania.

 Recreational hunting NSW claims vs facts